mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/how_to/custom_optim.rst

 Popular techniques for creating adversarial or targeted perturbations often entail solving for the perturbations using gradients that have been normalized in a particular manner, as well as ensuring that the resulting perturbations are constrained within a particular domain.
 In the rAI-toolbox, PyTorch optimizers are used to solve for perturbations in this way.

-In this How-To, we will use the `~rai_toolbox.optim.ParamTransformingOptimizer` to design an optimizer, which is well-suited for refining perturbations, that has the following properties:
+In this How-To, we will use the `~rai_toolbox.optim.ParamTransformingOptimizer` to design an optimizer, which is particularly well-suited for optimizing perturbations, that has the following properties:

 1. It encapsulates another optimizer, which is responsible for performing the gradient-based updates to the optimized parameters.
 2. Prior to updating the parameter, it normalizes each parameter's gradient by their max-value, .